thegialeo/exoplanet_detection/README.md

 Copy the file containing the model weights to root and name it *net_SMOTE.params*.
 By default there is already model weights file in root.
 Note: The folder *Backup* contains a backup of the default model weights file.
 Then run:
 > ./test.sh *CUDA_VISIBLE_DEVICES* (if you only have one GPU: put 0 for *CUDA_VISIBLE_DEVICES*)

-## Backup
-Running train.py will overwrite pretrained models and plots.
-If this happens by accident and you want to retrieve the files, go the the folder *Backup* and copy the files back into the corresponding folders again.

 ## Contact
 Leo.Nguyen@gmx.de